fhcrc/taxtastic/README.rst

   python -c 'from pysqlite2 import dbapi2; print dbapi2.sqlite_version'

 At this point, taxtastic may be installed as described above.

+Note that ``pysqlite2`` is available for python2 only, so there really is no good option for using python3 on older systems like Ubuntu 14.04 and earlier, unless you want to compile a version of the python3 interpreter linked against updated sqlite3 libraries.

 A note on databases
 ===================